therealariki/easterEggSwagSite/README.md

 # CollaborativeSwagNetwork

 Easter egg site from uni business project
-This is an MVP for the presentation
+This is an MVP for the presentation.

                 quu..__
                  $$$b  `---.__